farcasterxyz/hub-monorepo/apps/hubble/www/docs/docs/cli.md

-  --ip <ip-address>                     IP address to listen on (default: "127.0.0.1") --announce-ip <ip-address>            Public IP address announced to peers (default: fetched with external service) --announce-server-name <name>         Server name announced to peers, useful if SSL/TLS enabled. (default: "none") --direct-peers <peer-multiaddrs...>   A list of peers for libp2p to directly peer with (default: []) --denied-peers <peerIds...>           Do not peer with specific peer ids. (default: no peers denied) --rpc-rate-limit <number>             RPC rate limit for peers specified in rpm.
+  --ip <ip-address>                     IP address to listen on (default: "127.0.0.1") --announce-ip <ip-address>            Public IP address announced to peers (default: fetched with external service) --announce-server-name <name>         Server name announced to peers, useful if SSL/TLS enabled. (default: "none") --admin-server-enabled                Enable the admin server. (default: disabled) --admin-server-host <host>            The host the admin server should listen on. (default: '127.0.0.1') --http-server-disabled                Set this flag to disable the HTTP server (default: enabled) --direct-peers <peer-multiaddrs...>   A list of peers for libp2p to directly peer with (default: []) --denied-peers <peerIds...>           Do not peer with specific peer ids. (default: no peers denied) --rpc-rate-limit <number>             RPC rate limit for peers specified in rpm.
 Set to -1 for none. (default: 20k/min)